rlowrance/tags/README.md

 - To analyze the tags in all Org-mode files in a directory, change to that directory then enter `$tags *.org`.
-You might want to do this if you maintain all your notes in separate file in a directory.
+You might want to do this if you maintain a directory containing many of your notes.

 - To analyze the tags from stdin, enter `$tags`.